amnoah/BetterReload/README.md

 # How To Use?
 (Developer)

 You can add BetterReload to your project using [JitPack](https://jitpack.io/#amnoah/betterreload/API-v1.0.0).
-First, select the dependency system you're using.
-Next, click "Subproject" and select "api".
-With these settings in place you can copy the repository and dependency settings into your project, needing only a dependency reload to have BetterReload accessible from your project.
+Select the dependency system you're using and copy the repository/dependency settings into your project.
+From there, just reload your dependencies and you should have BetterReload accessible from your project.

 The example module of this project demonstrates this process in Maven as well as actual usage of the ReloadEvent.